stephenmac7/recipes/strawberry_pionono.md

 - Strawberries

 ## Steps
-1. Preheat oven to 350 degrees Farenheight
+1. Preheat oven to 350 degrees Fahrenheit
 2. Beat egg whites to form soft peaks, sprinkling in sugar
 3. Add egg yolks one at a time
 4. Slowly sift and fold in flour and baking powder